taozhuo/taozhuo.github.io/source/_posts/2017-02-08-how-to-handle-categorical-features-in-spark-ml.markdown

 Random Forest(RF) is an ensemble training algorithm that is very popular in data science and machine learning communities.
 It uses bagging and feature subsets to train on 100s of decision trees to reduce overfitting.
 It's also fast because it's an Embarrassingly parallel task.
 In production runs using scikit-learn's implementation, it takes less than one hour to train 5 million samples on 30 cpu cores, and several hours if doing a grid search on two grid points with cross validation.
 Compared to other ensemble algorithms like Gradient Boosted Trees, it's much faster.

 RF doesn't require feature normalization, and can handle categorical fetures.
 However this is up to specific implementations.
 In Spark ML, it's a little tricky.
-Before Spark 2.0, MLlib's RDD-based API lets you pass in `categoricalFeaturesInfo`, which is a mapping from feature index to number of categories, into method `RandomForest.trainClassifier(trainingData, numClasses, categoricalFeaturesInfo, numTrees, featureSubsetStrategy, impurity, maxDepth, maxBins)`.
+Before Spark 2.0, MLlib's RDD-based API lets you pass in `categoricalFeaturesInfo`, which is a mapping from feature index to number of categories, into method:

+{% codeblock lang:scala %}
+ RandomForest.trainClassifier(trainingData, numClasses, categoricalFeaturesInfo,
+ 	numTrees, featureSubsetStrategy, impurity, maxDepth, maxBins)
+{% endcodeblock %}

 However since 2.0 the primary API is the DataFrame-based API in the spark.ml package, which doesn't reach feature parity until 2.2.

 There are still several ways to handle categorical fetures.
 The easiest one is treat all features as continuous variable, e.g. you can do some string splitting on the text file you read in, wrap them in `LabeledPoint` objects and convert RDD into DataFrame, which is then passed to `RandomForestClassifier`: